 It is ideal to place the cameras where your roof meets the wall.
 This is the perfect spot to fix surveillance cameras.
 The upper corner of the roof shields the camera from elements and this position ensures the best viewing angle.

-- Don’t install the camera at a place which is not well-lit
+- Do not install the camera at a place which is not well-lit

 Fix the camera at a place which is well lit throughout the night.
-You can also Install an infrared camera which gives quality images at night.
+You can also install an infrared camera which gives quality images at night.
 There are motion sensor cameras which can be placed at the main entrances.
-Also, note that you shouldn’t fix the camera at places where intense sunlight falls as it will tamper with the video quality.
+Also, note that you should not fix the camera at places where intense sunlight falls as it will tamper with the video quality.

 - Do ensure proper protection of your camera

 Being an electronic device, you have to ensure proper protection of your cameras from the weather.
 It is also essential to protect it from any deliberate tampering or vandalism.
 Depending on the position of its placement, the camera may require a weatherproof shield for protection from intense heat and rain.
 For quality video surveillance system, it is also ideal to install grille protection to hinder access to burglars.
 Make sure that you place the camera high out of easy reach.

 - Do not fix a camera at gutters